DeveloperNik/30-Days-of-Code/Day12/README.md

 # Explanation
 <p>
 The student had 2 scores to average: 100 and 80.
 The student's average grade is (100 + 80)/2 = 90.
-An average grade of 90 corresponds to the letter grade O, so our calculate9) method should return the character 'O'.
+An average grade of 90 corresponds to the letter grade O, so our calculate) method should return the character 'O'.
 </p>